QuickTime for Java: Design

 The Cocoa-based QTKit is a similar attempt to put an object-oriented layer atop the procedural QuickTime library, using Objective-C.

 Apple's use of the top-level package name quicktime violates the Java Language's Specification convention that packages use a reverse-domain-name scheme, such as com.apple.quicktime.
 However, as Apple owns the "QuickTime" trademark, there is no realistic chance of a namespace collision, the prevention of which is the purpose of the package naming convention.

-It is important to remember that QTJ is not a Java implementation of QuickTime, it is a Java wrapper around native QuickTime calls.
+QTJ is not a Java implementation of QuickTime.
+It is a Java wrapper around native QuickTime calls.
 For this reason, it can only run on systems that have the QuickTime libraries installed, namely the classic Mac OS (which is no longer supported), Mac OS X, and Windows.